 What Are the Characteristics of High-Quality Child Care?

-Specific characteristics are used to determine the likelihood of a quality child care program.
+Specific characteristics are used to determine the likelihood of a high quality child care program.
 Generally speaking, parents should be on the lookout for a center that provides a safe and nurturing environment, while still providing a stimulating learning experience.
 Knowing what to look for specifically makes choosing a center much less stressful for parents and much more rewarding for the children who attend.
 Some of the most important factors to consider are:

 Small Class and Group Sizes